Defense Base Act Attorney

 Available 24/7

 Our clients come first.
-We are available when you need us most, which includes meeting in person, over the phone and our Defense Base Act Law Firm gladly offers no-contact options such as video conferencing via Zoom.
+We are available when you need us most, which includes meeting in person, via WhatsApp, via video, or whatever is most convenient for you!

 Real Clients.
 Real Results.